DLC-link/gitbook-docs/architecture/tech-stack.md

 **Setting up the DLC**

-Starting in the top left of the diagram, and following the blue "open DLC" line.
+Starting in the top left of the diagram, and following the blue "Setup DLC" line.

 1. The user interacts with a dApp's smart contract, for example to create a new loan or deposit vault in the dApp.
 Usually a user will indicate how much Bitcoin collateral they want to lock.
 2. The dApp smart contract calls the _open-dlc_ function on the DLC.Link smart contract.